 A variety of modules, involving philosophy, psychology, contemplative practices or yogic type exercises are offered.
-See course descriptions listed under CRP 504 Spiritual Education.
+See course descriptions listed under INS 504 Spiritual Education.
 (4 units)

-PSY 505 Introduction to Qualitative and Quantitative Research

-The two main methodologies will be reviewed: first, qualitative research, based on phenomenology, explores the nature and meaning of phenomena using interviews, observation, or records.
+PSY 505 Introduction to Qualitative and Quantitative Research qualitative research, based on phenomenology, explores the nature and meaning of phenomena using interviews, observation, or records.
 The approach is inductive and hermeneutic and aims to develop concepts or theories focusing on the subject's experience.